jxxcarlson/pca-fut/README.md

 More detail on the use of these and other functions is presented as comments in the source code.
 Meanhile, bleow  a short comlete example.
 It uses the Futhark repl.
 We will add notes on running the code on both the CPU and the GPU later this week.

+(For some experiments integrating Futhark computations with an Elm UI, see [this repo](https://github.com/jxxcarlson/heat-futhark))

 ## Example: compute principal component from data/